How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install ca-certificates curl gpg ncurses-term dkms -y

 curl downloads the repository key, gpg converts it into APT’s keyring format, ca-certificates validates HTTPS, ncurses-term helps csysdig avoid terminal-definition errors, and dkms rebuilds the Sysdig module when your kernel changes.
-The guide on how to use the curl command in Linux explains the download flags used below.
+The guide on how to use the curl command in Linux explains the download flags in the key command.

 Download the Sysdig signing key and store the converted keyring file under /usr/share/keyrings/: